lblod/vlaamse-codex-harvester/README.md

 docker run -it --rm --name codex-harvester -v "$PWD":/app -w /app ruby:2.5 ruby app.rb
 ```

-The output will be written to `output.ttl`.
+The output will be written to `output/output.ttl`.